Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 ```

 Take note of the default backColor.
-While not important programically it is for the color as a pure black can be to severe a contrast.
+While not important programmatically it is for the color as a pure black can be to severe a contrast.
 Now to decide how the screen data is stored.
 Because the screen is always the same size I think a simple 2d array of Tiles.
 With this decided I can write the drawScreen function.